 - Drybar is committed to fair labor practices within our supply chain.
 While we do not implement a formal process to verify the entities in our supply chain, Drybar does require that its manufacturers and material suppliers certify that they will comply with our Supplier Code of Conduct, which prohibits slavery and human trafficking.
 Occasionally, Drybar will permit a manufacturer to certify that it will comply with its own code of conduct instead of Drybar’s Supplier Code of Conduct, provided the manufacturer’s code of conduct is at least as stringent as Drybar’s Supplier Code of Conduct when it comes to issues of slavery and human trafficking.

-- Drybar requires all manufacturers and material suppliers with which it orders product beyond a de minimis amount (as reviewed annually based on Drybar’s overall orders) to participate in an annual social compliance audit.
-All manufacturers located outside the U.S. are subject to a third-party independent audit while U.S.-located manufacturers and suppliers may be subject to an audit conducted by Drybar personnel or by a third-party auditor.
+- Drybar requires all manufacturers and material suppliers with which it orders product beyond a de minimis amount (as reviewed annually based on Drybar’s overall orders) to participate in an initial social compliance audit.
+All manufacturers located outside the U.S. are subject to an annual third-party independent audit while U.S.-located manufacturers and suppliers may be subject to a biennial audit conducted by Drybar personnel or by a third-party auditor.
 Drybar does allow its manufacturers and material suppliers to provide results from a third-party audit conducted for a customer other than Drybar if it meets certain standards for independence and completeness as established by Drybar.
 Drybar also conducts internal audits from time-to-time.
 Corrective action plans are created after each audit, whether independent or internal, and follow-up visits are conducted, as warranted, to monitor and ensure that corrective actions are taken.
 Evidence of slavery or human trafficking is a zero-tolerance violation, and Drybar would immediately move to terminate a manufacturer or material supplier if such evidence was found.